uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/setup.html.md

 Agents can complete the sign-up process without having to wait for their clients to verify their own email address.

-## Individual signs up for Making Tax Digital for Income Tax
+## Business signs up for Making Tax Digital for Income Tax

-Individual owners can sign up for Making Tax Digital for Income Tax either directly or through an agent.
+Business owners can sign up for Making Tax Digital for Income Tax either directly or through an agent.
 They must complete the sign up process completely before using the service.
 They need to sign up before first use, even if they have already signed up for Making Tax Digital for Income Tax.

-## The process for individuals signing up
+## The process for Businesses signing up

 1. Sign into HMRC online services using Government Gateway user ID and password.
 2. Provide or confirm the VAT registration number.